×

 These paintings are cultivated seeds in a creative conceptual process.
 This process hints at a larger vision.
 I use these in creating narrative installations.
 These small works serve as unifying elements and a visual glue.
 But, they maintain an aesthetic quality uniquely their own.

-Perceived beauty is driven by our individual attraction to particular colors.
-It is formed by our direct experiences with a color or group of colors.
-As a body, these works can be organized in any number of ways in any number.
-It is possible to create large or small multi-canvas color field that can fit organically within any size, or type of space.
+As a body, these works can be organized endlessly in any number.
+It is possible to create a large or small multi-canvas color field that can fit organically within any size, or type of space.
+Mutability is important.

 Science & Art